 General development guidelines#

 All our software is built as a team, and this means we must agree on some development conventions.
 This page covers our internal development guidelines, which we hope are also useful to external contributors.
+If you are a new contributor, please also see our policy on AI contributions.

 General principles#